 The Leadership Expedition (LE) is a facilitated learning experience for supervisors and managers.
-The program is delivered at your location, typically for a group of new or emerging leaders.
+The program can be delivered at your location or via webinar-style sessions, typically for a group of new or emerging leaders.
 These leaders learn as a team, attending all the sessions together and supporting one another during their time in the program.

 The program is all about options.
 It draws from a catalog of 50 skill sessions grouped into nine series.
 Follow the links if you want to check out some of the possibilities.